transdigiware/blockchain/howto/ibp-console-advanced-channel.md

 As noted in the [Channel capabilities](https://hyperledger-fabric.readthedocs.io/en/release-1.4/capabilities_concept.html){: external} topic in the Fabric documentation, there are three levels of capabilities: for the **orderer**, **application**, and **channel**.

-While all capabilities can be edited as part of a channel configuration update request, you have the opportunity to edit these capabilities in several places:
+While all capabilities can be edited as part of a channel configuration update request, you have the opportunity to edit these capabilities in a few places:

   * **Channel and orderer**: in the [system channel](/docs/blockchain?topic=blockchain-ibp-console-govern#ibp-console-govern-capabilities-system-channel) by ordering service admins.
   * **Application and orderer**: during [channel creation](/docs/blockchain?topic=blockchain-ibp-console-govern#ibp-console-govern-capabilities-application-channels).

 Note that what you see in this section will depend on the configuration of your channel and the Fabric level of your peers and ordering nodes, as **only valid and possible capability upgrades will appear**.
-For example, if your channel, orderer, and application capabilities are already at the most recent level, the capabilities section in the channel update will be hidden.
+For example, if your channel, orderer, and application capabilities are already at the highest level, you will only see the capability levels that have been selected.
 Similarly, you will not see potential capability updates if your nodes in the channel are not at a sufficient Fabric level to process the capability.
+Note that the **default** orderer capability shown is inherited from the system channel, as noted above, while the default application capability is set to a reasonable level that will ensure that peers who attempt to join the channel will not crash.
+The application capability can always be updated later.

-To ensure that you will always be able to see and propose updates to the latest capabilities, **it is a best practice to upgrade your peers and ordering nodes to the latest Fabric version as soon as it is available in the console**.
+To ensure that you will always be able to see and propose updates to get a channel to the latest capability levels, **it is a best practice to upgrade your peers and ordering nodes to the latest Fabric version as soon as it is available in the console**.
 From a channel management perspective, it is also a best practice to discuss capability updates with other organizations before proposing a change.
 This will allow organizations to update nodes, as necessary, before the channel update request is submitted.
 {:important}

 #### Capabilities in the system channel